Cloud-CV/EvalAI/docs/source/faq(developers).md

 Try creating a new user and then grant all the privileges to it and then create a db.

-#### Getting the following error while executing ```npm install```
+#### Q. Getting the following error while executing `npm install`

 ```
 npm WARN generator-angular@0.16.0 requires a peer of generator-
 karma@>=0.9.0 but none was installed.
 ```

 Uninstall and then install karma again and also don't forget to clean the global as well as project npm cache.
 Then try again the step 8.